phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Count that word - A script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd

 What's next - A script that displays  lines containing the pattern “root” and 3 lines after them in the file /etc/passwd

+I hate bins - A scrpt that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.